maxnyla/fruity-game/README.md

 During the building and testing of the game, I have encountered issues with some Apple devices.
 The game works well with th desktop Mac OS but not with the iPhone or iPad.
 Apple mobile device users (on several different models and versions of iOS and iPhone/iPad) have reported issues with the flipping of the cards and images on the card not displaying properly:
-It's like it displays a mirror image rather than the front of the card as intended.
+It's as if it displays a mirror image rather than the back of the card as intended.

 After some investigation, I believe that the issue is the way in which the iPhone handles some of the CSS properties.
 I found extensive reports of this issue online and the consensus to fix this seems to be that it is necessary to add the -webkit- additions to the transform and perspective properties in the css file.
 I tried doing this, writing the -webkit- property before the general property as well as after it,